 “The photographer Bob Freeman is working on the possibility of a revolutionary sleeve jacket for the album.
 He’s talking about (having) it done in silvery color, or put out just like a photo negative.”
 This proposed idea, as explained in early 1966 by George Harrison, obviously never came to fruition.

-A new idea immerged from a recollection the group had of their first meeting with Klaus Voormann in the summer of 1960.
+A new idea emerged from the group's recollection of their first meeting with Klaus Voormann in the summer of 1960.
 While on stage at the Kaiserkeller in Hamburg, Germany, Klaus approached the stage in order to make contact with this new band that he had just recently discovered.
 Philip Norman, in his book “Shout,” offers this account: “Shy and unsure of his English, he took with him a sleeve he had designed for an American record, ‘Walk, Don’t Run.’
 In a break between sessions he went over to the leader – so he had already identified John Lennon – and in halting English tried to explain about the design.
 John only muttered, ‘Show it to Stu – he’s the artist round here.’”

-Since Klaus had since become close friends with the group, even temporarily securing a management deal with Brian Epstein for his act “Paddy, Klaus & Gibson,” he was inevitably asked to design a cover for The Beatles album “Revolver.”
+Since Klaus had since become close friends with the group, even temporarily securing a management deal with Brian Epstein for his act “Paddy, Klaus & Gibson,” he was inevitably asked by John to design a cover for The Beatles' album “Revolver.”
 “My design is not sick or horrible,” Klaus comments, “it’s way out and funny.”
 He even thought to include a small picture of himself (within George’s hair) along with the legend “”Klaus O. W. Voormann 66” (his initials standing for Otto Wilhelm).

 John’s close childhood friend Pete Shotton recalls how he even had a small part in the design of the album's cover.
 “The ‘Revolver’ sleeve design which, rather like the record itself, consisted of a surrealistic montage.
 John, Paul and I devoted an evening to sifting through an enormous pile of newspapers and magazines for pictures of The Beatles, after which, we cut out the faces and glued them all together.
 Our handiwork was later superimposed onto a line drawing by Klaus Voormann, their old friend in Hamburg.”